writethedocs/www/docs/organizer-guide/meetups/livestreaming-meetups.rst

 YouTube permissions
 -------------------

-As a Meetup organizer you are welcome to live-stream your events or upload recordings to the Write the Docs Podcast & Meetups YouTube channel.
+As a Meetup organizer you are welcome to livestream your events or upload recordings to the Write the Docs Podcast & Meetups YouTube channel.

 You can request access to our YouTube Studio channel: